flet-dev/flet/docs/flet.md

 Flutter is broader.
 We'll start from Material design and then add platform specific controls: [Fluent UI](https://bdlukaa.github.io/fluent_ui/) for Windows, [macOS UI](https://pub.dev/packages/macos_ui#macoswindow) for macOS and [Cupertino widgets](https://docs.flutter.dev/development/ui/widgets/cupertino) for iOS.
 We could probably implement "adaptive" Fler controls which look-n-feel depends on the platform the app is running on.

+Flutter gives precise layout.
+No more hacks with vertical alignment or horizontal alignment in nested divs.

 Flutter will give access to mobile experiences: camera, location services, accelerometer, etc.

 A lot of renamings would create a mess in a project repo - it's easier to start over in a new repository.